awslabs/prometheus-cloudwatch-database-insights-exporter/README.md

 A Prometheus exporter that provides Aurora/RDS Performance Insights metrics with auto-discovery capabilities.

 As of Q4 2025, the exporter remains under active development.
-Current filtering capabilities include instance-level and metric-level filtering.
-Tag-based instance filtering is planned for a future release.
+Current filtering capabilities include instance-level filtering (by identifier and engine), metric-level filtering, and tag-based instance filtering.

 ## Features